Four reasons why families argue about Wills

 Wealth

-When the sums involved are large and, especially when the country is facing an economic downturn, families are more likely to think there is something worth fighting for.
-Where smaller sums are involved, disputes are more likely to be settled out of court.
-If your estate is valuable it’s worth giving careful thought to inheritance to minimise the risk of disputes.
+When an estate is valuable and the cost of living is increasing, families think there is something worth fighting for.
+Out of court settlements can often resolve disputes concerning smaller sums.
+So, if your estate is valuable it’s worth giving careful thought to inheritance to minimise the risk of disputes.

 Business ownership

 If you have a working business, such as a farm, sharing assets can be even more challenging.
-Often, a family business might be passed on to one person to try to keep it running after the owner’s death.
-However, disputes can quickly arise if someone is told that they will inherit all or part of a business.
-They might even work in the business for years only to find they are left out of the Will.
-If there are good foundations for believing a promise that they will inherit, such as working for little or no salary or renovating property, this might be enforceable in court.
+Often, a family business might pass on to one person to keep it running after the owner’s death.
+However, disputes can quickly arise if someone expects to inherit all or part of a business.
+They might even work in the business for years only to find they aren’t included in the Will.
+If they have good foundations for believing they will inherit, this might be enforceable in court.
+Evidence could include working for little or no salary or renovating property, for example.

 Rivalry